Our Parish Beaches & Beyond

 Leasfoot Beach

-There is another small cliff top car park directly between Leasfoot beach and Thurlestone sands.
-Parking is free and there is a snack refreshment facility there called Gastrobus.
+There is another small cliff top car park directly between Leasfoot beach and Thurlestone Sands (postcode TQ7 3JS).
+Parking charges can be found here and in the summer months there is a GastroBus providing snacks.

-There is another small cliff top car park directly between Leasfoot beach and Thurlestone sands.
-Parking is free and there is a snack refreshment facility there called Gastrobus.
+There is another small cliff top car park directly between Leasfoot beach and Thurlestone Sands (postcode TQ7 3JS).
+Parking charges can be found here and in the summer months there is a GastroBus providing snacks.